 “Most people are surprised by just how natural the discussion is.
 The longer the interview lasts, the less they think about the fact that they’re talking with a robot.
 It becomes just another part of the interview”

-In other words, Tengai might be social and acknowledges its human counterpart during interviews.
+In other words, Tengai might be social and acknowledges their human counterpart during interviews.
 However, some people can’t help but feel a little like they are under surveillance.
 And so become overly self-conscious.
 At the end of the day, they are sitting there holding a complex conversation with a computer.
 A computer that will ultimately have real-life implications.

 Tengai's AI interview becomes digital